chrisdembia/feliscatus/complete/README.txt

 model_tree.cpp
 --------------
-Defines a class that extends the FelisCatusModeling class
+Defines a class that extends the FelisCatusModeling class to optionally add a variety of degrees of freedom, defined by Dembia and Sketch.
+This executable actually generates many model files, not just one.
+All the models are fairly distinct from the one described by Kane and Scher, 1969.

 model_kanescherfig2.cpp [footnote 1]
 ------------------------------------